-• "Backlog" (also referred to in the construction industry as "work on hand") is the total value of all contracts awarded to the Company, less the total value of work completed on these contracts as of the date of the most recently completed quarter.
+• "Backlog" is the total value of all contracts awarded to the Company, less the total value of work completed on these contracts as of the date of the most recently completed quarter.
 This includes all contracts that have been awarded to the Company whether the work has commenced or will commence in the normal course.
 It includes all the Company's remaining performance obligations in its contracts with its clients, including work orders issued from Master Service Agreements ("MSAs") related to maintenance, repair and operations ("MRO") services.
 It does not include amounts for variable consideration that are constrained, agency relationship construction management projects, and estimated future work orders to be performed as part of master services agreements.
-The Company's Backlog equates to the Company's remaining performance obligations as at December 31, 2020 and December 31, 2019; refer to Note 10 of the December 31, 2020 consolidated financial statements.
+The Company's Backlog equates to the Company's remaining performance obligations as at December 31, 2021 and December 31, 2020; refer to Note 10 of the December 31, 2021 consolidated financial statements.